oslomarketsolutions/website/src/pages/en/index.md

     - image: investorportal.png
       name: Investorportal 3
   text: >-
-    Ready to lift your onlíne services to the next level?
+    Ready to lift your online services to the next level?
 We offer customized Web Traders, Fund Platforms, Portfolio and Market Data Portals integrated with your portfolio management systems like ProFamily, Tradex and APX, Centevo and more.